MicroEJ/docs/SDKUserGuide/systemRequirements.rst

 .. warning::
-   When installing the AdoptOpenJDK build on Windows, the option ``JavaSoft (Oracle) registry keys`` must be enabled:
+   When installing the Eclipse Temurin/AdoptOpenJDK build on Windows, the option ``JavaSoft (Oracle) registry keys`` must be enabled:

    .. figure:: images/adoptopenjdk-install.png
       :align: center